jvivs/swagger-stuff-for-free/slides/draft.md

 - wrap `swagger-client` to clean up interface
 - generate clients once and reuse across requests
 - consume specs as files, not urls
-- version specs and clients separately
+- version specs and client wrapper separately

 Note:
 App should be a deployable artifact!